 Three Financial First Steps Before You Buy a Home

 Before you become a first-time homebuyer, you need to prepare to meet new financial obligations.
-And these are three important steps to take before you buy a home:
+These are three important steps to take before you buy a home:

 1. Establish Credit History: